 A report put out by the California Department of Health Services in 1992 inadvertently gave GHB proponents some of their best arguments.
-Their findings are covered in two pro-GHB books*:
+Their findings are covered in two pro-GHB books (affiliate links):

 Though the California report said GHB has tremendous potential for abuse because of its availability and the pleasurable feelings associated with it, they added, “There are no documented reports of long-term [injurious] effects.
 Nor is there evidence for physiological addiction.”

-“The government’s real problem with GHB,” said Dean, “is that it makes people feel good.”
+“The government’s real problem with GHB,” says Dr. Dean, “is that it makes people feel good.”

 A Rapist’s Weapon

-In 1997, Boulder police traced several sexual assaults to The Foundry, a local bar, where women apparently had drinks spiked with GHB.
+In 1997, Boulder police traced several sexual assaults to The Foundry, a local bar, where women suspected they were given drinks spiked with GHB.
 The typical scenario, said Detective Chuck Heidal, is that a woman wakes up in a strange place, and will report that she only drank a little alcohol, and then all of a sudden went in and out of consciousness, or cannot recall the evening at all after that.